tom-englert/SplashGenerator/README.md

 SplashGenerator is a MSBuild target that automates the generation of the WPF splash screen bitmap from a WPF control.

 ## How it works
 Install the SplashGenerator tool from [NuGet](https://www.nuget.org/packages/SplashGenerator) to your WPF application that should have a splash screen.
+- To properly install the NuGet package power shell must be available.
+- The build target will require .Net 4.52 or later to be installed on the developer/build machine.
+- Runtime requirement is .Net 3.5 (WPF Application)

 **If you don't have a splash screen added to your application yet:**
 - a sample splash image and user control will be added automatically to your project as a fully working scaffold you can start with immedeatly.